mirzaie95/Studies/README.md

 # 📚 AI Studies Repository

 Welcome to the **AI Studies Repository**!
-This repository is a collection of research papers, brief summaries, and implementations related to various topics in artificial intelligence.
+This repository is a collection of research papers, brief summaries, and implementations related to various topics in artificial intelligence 🎓🤖

 ## 📝 Purpose